-The first real practical application of hydraulic cylinders was during the 1800’s in the hydraulic press.
-Presses were used for all sorts of applications.
-Most often, dies were placed under the press and metal was formed, or cut over them to create a precise shape.
-Up until this time, metal needed to be cut and formed by hand, taking far more effort, and time, than the power and ease hydraulic cylinders could provide.
-Metal fabrication could move at a pace unheard of after hydraulic cylinders were utilized.
+Engineers first applied hydraulic cylinders practically in the 1800s with the hydraulic press.
+People used presses for various applications.
+Most often, workers placed dies under the press and formed or cut metal over them to create precise shapes.
+Before this innovation, craftsmen cut and formed metal by hand, which required far more effort and time than the power and ease that hydraulic cylinders provided.
+After manufacturers utilized hydraulic cylinders, metal fabrication advanced at an unprecedented pace.

 By the mid 1800’s the use of hydraulic cylinders for lifting on cranes was developed.
 A hydraulic cylinder was connected to a series of sheaves to multiply the movement of rope or chain for lifting.
 What was previously accomplished by hand, could now be done much safer and efficiently.
 Early cranes could lift up to five tons and hold it safely overhead, which made loading goods on ships and trains for commerce much faster.

-As use spread, installations on buildings for lifting goods in factories and elevators became common.
-The advancement of using accumulator tanks, pulleys, and sheaves allowed hydraulic cylinders to be mounted on the sides of buildings.
-Combined with ropes and chains, the forces could be brought inside a building easily to be utilized without the bulk and noise of the heavy equipment.
-With the crane, and the elevator, there was no limit to how high buildings could be constructed.
+Engineers and builders widely adopted hydraulic systems, making installations for hoisting goods in factories and powering elevators commonplace.
+The introduction of accumulator tanks, pulleys, and sheaves enabled installers to mount hydraulic cylinders on the sides of buildings.
+By combining these cylinders with ropes and chains, workers brought the forces inside the building efficiently, eliminating the bulk and noise of heavy equipment.
+With the hydraulic crane and elevator, architects and builders faced no limit on how high they could construct buildings.

 Other industries and professions started to utilize this newfound technology.
 Textiles began using balers for cotton and wool presses.
 The military began using hydraulic cylinders to control large cannons on ships and on land.
 Farmers began automating machinery in the production of food.
 By the mid 1900’s hydraulic cylinders had come down in size and weight, and could be put on mobile platforms, opening up the use of hydraulic cylinders to most every industry imaginable.